mascaldotfr/CoRT-dc/README.md

 You could use git, but i'm detailing the good old download method.

-- Download the latest tgz archive at http://TOBEDEFINED
+- Download the latest zip archive at https://github.com/mascaldotfr/CoRT-dc/archive/refs/heads/main.zip
 - Extract it where you want
 - Modify storage.ini to initialise triggers: